-To learn more about Date, Customer, and Event filters, please read the Filtering data article.
+To learn more about Date, Customer, and Event filters, read our Filtering data article.

 By default, your segmentation schema shows the number of customers for each segment in the table below the chart.
 Adding profile metrics will allow you to view other metrics in this table, such as the Average Purchase Item Price or Average Order Value.

-Click on a segment in segmentation map or segment distribution charts offer following actions:
+Click on a segment in segmentation map or segment distribution charts to perform actions as: